Tritium $\beta$-decay in pionless effective field theory: Numerical results

-Our results compare well to the $\langle F \rangle$ standard nuclear physics approach (SNPA) calculation by Schiavilla {\it et al.}~ \cite{fermi_reference_1998}.
-The SNPA involves nuclear wave functions derived from high-precision phenomenological nuclear potentials, and one-nucleon and two-nucleon electroweak currents.
-Clearly, $\langle F \rangle$ is not an observable and can vary between models.
+Our numerical result compares well to the $\langle ||\text{F}|| \rangle$ standard nuclear physics approach (SNPA) calculation by Schiavilla {\it et al.}~ \cite{fermi_reference_1998}.
+The SNPA calculation involves nuclear wave functions derived from high-precision phenomenological nuclear potentials, one-nucleon, and two-nucleon electroweak currents.

-\subsection{Gamow-Teller operator:}
+\subsection{Gamow-Teller operator}